repoze/repoze.who/README.txt

 Writing ``repoze.who`` Plugins
 ==============================

-`repoze.who` can be extended arbitrarily using plugins.
+``repoze.who`` can be extended arbitrarily through the creation of plugins.
+Plugins are of one of four types: identifier plugins, authenticator plugins, metadata provider plugins, and challenge plugins.

 Writing An Identifier Plugin
 ----------------------------